biopython/biopython/Doc/chapter_pdb.rst

 of the two disordered OG side chain atom positions of a Ser residue is used) can be specified by the user.

-.. _sec:disordered_atoms:

 Disordered atoms
 ~~~~~~~~~~~~~~~~

 Disordered atoms are represented by ordinary ``Atom`` objects, but all
 ``Atom`` objects that represent the same physical atom are stored in a
-``DisorderedAtom`` object (see Fig. :ref:`fig:smcra`).
-Each ``Atom``
+``DisorderedAtom`` object (see Fig. [fig:smcra]).
+Each ``Atom`` object
-object in a ``DisorderedAtom`` object can be uniquely indexed using its
+in a ``DisorderedAtom`` object can be uniquely indexed using its altloc
-altloc specifier.
-The ``DisorderedAtom`` object forwards all uncaught
+specifier.
+The ``DisorderedAtom`` object forwards all uncaught method
-method calls to the selected Atom object, by default the one that
+calls to the selected Atom object, by default the one that represents
-represents the atom with the highest occupancy.
-The user can of course
+the atom with the highest occupancy.
+The user can of course change the
-change the selected ``Atom`` object, making use of its altloc specifier.
+selected ``Atom`` object, making use of its altloc specifier.
+In this
-In this way atom disorder is represented correctly without much
+way atom disorder is represented correctly without much additional
-additional complexity.
-In other words, if you are not interested in atom
+complexity.
+In other words, if you are not interested in atom disorder,
-disorder, you will not be bothered by it.
+you will not be bothered by it.

 Each disordered atom has a characteristic altloc identifier.
 You can
 specify that a ``DisorderedAtom`` object should behave like the ``Atom``